Campaign dashboard and data bar

 - Control group - goal reached/conversion rate of the control group

 This widget compares the trend of goal reached/conversion rates of chats, view-through goal reached/conversion rates for content, and click-through goal reached/conversion rates for content, over time.
 Here you can see which channel is giving you the best goal reached/conversion rates.
-Since costs of channels differ, you want to make sure that you are using the most cost-effective channel in your campaigns.
+Since the costs of channels differ, you want to make sure that you are using the most cost-effective channel in your campaigns.
 Here you can also see the effectiveness of the channels that are used by comparing the chat and content goal reached /conversion rates to those of the control group.

 Conversion/goal reached rate: campaign vs. goal type

-This widget compares the trend of the conversion/goal reached rate for the selected campaign vs. the average conversion/goal reached rate of all the campaigns of the same goal type.
+This widget compares the trend of the conversion/goal reached rate for the selected campaign vs. the average conversion/goal reached at the rate of all the campaigns of the same goal type.
 Expect to see the trend of your campaign (the orange line) above the grey average line.
 If the trend of your campaign is below the average, you should probably adjust the campaign.

 Conversions/goal reached after chats or content click